Manage Cookie Settings

 You can repay your mortgage at any time during the term.
 Lenders will charge interest up to the date you repay your mortgage.
 Sometimes, if you repay your mortgage early, in full or in part, an additional charge may be made as the mortgage has not run its full term.
 This is called an early-repayment charge.
 It’s usually attached to a preferential interest rate.
 If you have a charge like this, it will be shown in mortgage product literature, your European Standardised Information Sheet (ESIS) and your mortgage offer.

 Decision in principle

-This confirmation provides your lender with the knowledge that the property can safely be accepted as security for the loan and your lender can then arrange for the monies to be sent to the solicitor in time for completion and confirm to you the monthly payments required on the mortgage.
+This confirmation tells your lender that the property can safely be accepted as security for the loan.
+The lender can then arrange to send the money to the solicitor in time for completion and confirm to you the monthly mortgage payments.

 Amount of deposit

 Lenders will consider the loan amount you have applied for as a percentage of the purchase price or valuation figure (whichever is lower).
-This is known as the Loan to Value (LTV).
+This is known as the loan to value (LTV).
 The lower the LTV, the larger the deposit and the greater stake you will have in your home.